Skip to main content

 • A statement from your employer on business stationery showing your income.

-If you have no income, or you cannot prove your income, then you must explain your situation in Part 5, Item 9 of the waiver form.
+If you have no income, or you cannot prove your income, then you must explain your situation in Part 5, Item 9 of the waiver A document that gives up a legal right or excuses a requirement form.

 Last full review by a subject matter expert